JoeBai3r/Wild-West-Contact-Manager/README.md

 # API Testing:

-login: use existing login and password from user
+LOGIN: use existing login and password from user
 {
     "Login" : "",
     "Password" : ""
 }

-register: new user information
+REGISTER: new user information
 {
     "FirstName" : "",
     "LastName" : "",